 Meet to determine a list of potential candidates, other than those who have voluntarily submitted their names, and contact them to determine their interest in serving on the Board.

 Any members who wish to run may have their names are added to the roster by contacting the Committee at least 75 days before the annual meeting.
 After such time, names will be added only if the potential candidate submits a petition signed by at least 5% of the total votes, to the committee at least 45 days before the annual meeting.
+See Board of Directors subjection for the petition process.

 Obtain personal biographies on each candidate, to be printed and distributed to the entire membership with the ballots prior to the annual meeting.

 Present the list of candidates to the Business Office at least 50 days prior to the annual meeting, for inclusion on the ballot.